desmos-labs/desmos/docs/testnets/apollo.md

 1. initialize your node;
 2. download the genesis file.

+#### Create or import your wallet
+To do the steps below you will need to generate an address with the following command:
+`desmos keys add <key_name>`

+or if you prefer to recover it from a given mnemonic do:
+`desmos keys add <key_name> --recover`

 #### Initialize your node

 In order to initialize your node appropriately, you can use the `desmos init` command: